Quantum oscillations in Dirac magnetoplasmons: Results

-The crucial point is that the plasmon mode now depends on the equation of state through the chemical potential and thus shows quantum oscillations as the magnetic field changes.
-This is a main result of this work.
-By contrast, the plasmon frequency of the electron gas is constant and independent of the magnetic field~\cite{mermin64}, as required by the sum rule arguments discussed in the introduction.
 Figure~\ref{fig:1} shows the plasmon frequency for $g\alpha = 1$ as a function of magnetic field.
 The quantum oscillations are clearly visible.
 The red dashed line indicates the low-field limit of Eq.~\eqref{eq:3dsm}, $\lim_{B\to0} \Omega_p = \sqrt{4 g \alpha/3\pi} E_F/\hbar$.
 The orange dot-dashed line marks the high-field limit $\lim_{B\to\infty} \Omega_p = \omega' \sqrt{g \alpha/\pi}$, which agrees with the results of previous works on the magnetoplasmon mode for very large magnetic fields~\cite{son13,panfilov14,tolsma17,long18}.

+The crucial point about the results~\eqref{eq:longplasmon} and~\eqref{eq:longplasmon2} is that the Dirac plasmon mode depends on the equation of state through the chemical potential and thus shows quantum oscillations as the magnetic field changes.
+This is a main result of this work.
+By contrast, the plasmon frequency of the electron gas is constant and independent of the magnetic field~\cite{mermin64}, as required by the sum rule arguments discussed in the introduction.
 We stress that these quantum oscillations are a very general effect in that they are tied to the linear dispersion of Dirac or Weyl materials, they do not require anomalous electrodynamics.
+More broadly, the sensitivity of plasmon modes to many-body physics should be present for systems with a general non-parabolic dispersion $E(p) \sim p^{2+\beta}$ ($\beta \neq 0$) or $E(p) \sim \frac{p^2}{2m^*} + \gamma p^4$.